scilus/scil-documentation/source/heavy/computing.rst

 See below for the command line to connect to cedar.
 To understand the difference between ssh, sftp, scp, you can check the `following website <https://enterprisedt.com/products/completeftp/doc/guide/html/sftpsettings.html>`_.

 Commands on distant HPC computers are ran using sbatch.
 You can check `tractoflow's website <https://tractoflow-documentation.readthedocs.io/en/latest/pipeline/launch.html#high-performance-computer-hpc>`_ for a sbatch example.
 The jobs are ran with a delay that depends on your priority as a user.
 The more you use ComputeCanada, the more your priority decreases.
 That's why it is important to be careful on the time and resources you use for each job.
-In your sbatch.sh file, the following options are important and here are how recommandations:
+In your sbatch.sh file, the following options are important.
+If your job crashes, your priority is not impacted.
+But if it succeeds and you had overestimated the time you had to reserve, it still decreases your priority.
+If you don't know how long a task should take, you can ask around in the lab or try to guess from information in published papers (ex, in the case of Tractoflow)

 .. code-block:: bash

-    #SBATCH --nodes=1               # --> We recommand ???
+    #SBATCH --nodes=1
-    #SBATCH --cpus-per-task=32      # --> We recommand ???
+    #SBATCH --cpus-per-task=32
-    #SBATCH --mem=0                 # --> We recommand ???
+    #SBATCH --mem=0
-    #SBATCH --time=48:00:00         # --> We recommand ???
+    #SBATCH --time=48:00:00

 Finally the command lines are: